-Remember the Ford Puma of the late 1990s?
+Remember the Ford Puma of the late 90s?
 Well, it’s set to return, although this time the name will be on the back of a small crossover rather than a sporty coupe.
 And we doubt Steve McQueen will be digitally placed in the advert for added kudos.